PROJECTS ABOUT ME CONTACT

 A still life followed, in oil, my medium of choice.
 Long devoted to the unspectacular, it now gives dignity to the plastic bag – no longer waste, but transformed into still life.

-In the end, the works ask how we bear what weighs on us: not repressing, but rearranging – giving the transient a brief duration.
+What remains is a question: how do we bear what weighs on us – not repressing, but rearranging; giving the transient a brief duration.

 Sack and ashes, trace and time.